 The LECs maintain that they should not be responsible for providing this information.
 The four LECs who are parties in this proceeding (SBT, GTEFL, Sprint United\Centel, and ALLTEL) all agree that it should not be the responsibility of the LECs to keep the independent pay telephone providers (IPP) informed.
 SBT says that the IPPs should subscribe to the local exchange routing guide (LERG) or the NXX assignment guide (NAG) provided by BellCore.
 United\Centel also suggests that the IPPs subscribe to the LERG.
-GTEFL maintains that it should not be responsible for furnishing the LTM data to the IPPs; however, it has established a procedure to furnish this data every six months on an after the fact basis.
+GTEFL maintains that it should not be responsible for furnishing to furnish this data every six months on an after the fact basis.
 ALLTEL states that it should not have to furnish the LTM data to the IPPs on a no charge basis.

 LECs do not normally advise individual companies of NXX activity.
 They do advise BellCore of new NXXs and rating changes that are required by others.
 BellCore compiles the LEC data into publications such as the LERG or NAG.
 These publications cover NXX information on a national basis and are therefore quite large and would be very costly to small IPPs.
-SBT witness Sims states that the NAG is the least expensive of the two, and can be purchased for \$25.00 per month.
+SET witness Sims states that the NAG is the least expensive of the two, and can be purchased for \$25.00 per month.
 However, she agreed that for an IPP with only one pay telephone, the cost of the NAG would exceed the cost of basic access line service in Miami, the highest rate group.

 We do not agree with the LEC assertions that they should not be responsible for providing LTM NXX data to the IPPs they serve.
 The LTM option is included in the LEC interconnection tariffs which provide that LTM intraLATA calls that would normally be toll or expanded local calling, will be local calls for the landline customer and will be reverse billed to MSPs on a usage basis.
 We believe that the LEC who sells the NXX code to the MSP should be responsible for ensuring that the service it provides functions properly.
 The LEC provides the necessary translations in its end offices so that calls from all of its landline customers except IPPs will be correctly billed when dialing a LTM NXX code.
-Since IPPs are also customers of the LEC, they should be provided the information they require to provide billing in compliance with the LEC tariff.
+Since information they require to provide billing in compliance with the